Skorpinakos/iot/README.md

 ```

 # How to run:

-1. Download all files and put them in a folder
-   + Download GitRepo_LargeFiles from [here](https://www.dropbox.com/scl/fo/xkffl87ia2yy5pp4ahwvg/h?rlkey=nb8zr8kwkz41wdny6tdgwtgec&dl=0) and add it in the same folder as the rest of the files

-2. In externalDB folder open cmd and type
+1. In externalDB folder open cmd and type
 ```bash
 docker compose up --build
 ```

-3. In edgeController folder open cmd and type
+2. In edgeController folder open cmd and type
 ```bash
 python run_scripts.py
 ```

-4. In frontEnd-backEnd folder open cmd and tpye ~
+3. In frontEnd-backEnd folder open cmd and tpye ~
 ```bash
 node start-scripts.js
 ```